Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: Abstract

-To forecast the patterns underlying this data movement, we conduct comprehensive data-movement-centric profiling across three state-of-the-art large-scale MoE models (200B-671B) using over 24,000 requests spanning diverse workloads.
-With the resulting 150GB+ trace files, we perform systematic analysis from both temporal and spatial perspectives and distill six key insights to guide the design of diverse future serving systems.
-Taking wafer-scale GPUs as a case study, we demonstrate that minor architectural modifications leveraging our insights achieve substantial performance gains, delivering 6.3× and 4.0× average speedups on DeepSeek V3 and Qwen3, respectively.
-Our work provides the first comprehensive data-centric analysis of MoE models at scale.
-Our profiling traces and analysis results are publicly available at \href{https://huggingface.co/datasets/core12345/MoE_expert_selection_trace}{\textit\{https://huggingface.co/datasets/core12345/MoE\_expert\_selection\_trace}.
-We will also release our simulation framework shortly to facilitate future research in this area.
+To understand the patterns underlying this data movement, we conduct comprehensive data-movement-centric profiling across four state-of-the-art large-scale MoE models released in 2025 (200B-1000B) using over 24,000 requests spanning diverse workloads.
+We perform systematic analysis from both temporal and spatial perspectives and distill six key insights to guide the design of diverse serving systems.
+We verify these insights on both future wafer-scale GPU architectures and existing GPU systems.
+On wafer-scale GPUs, lightweight architectural modifications guided by our insights yield a 6.6x average speedup across four 200B--1000B models.
+On existing GPU systems, our insights drive the design of a prefill-aware expert placement algorithm that achieves up to 1.25x speedup on MoE computation.
+Our work presents the first comprehensive data-centric analysis of large-scale MoE models together with a concrete design study applying the learned lessons.
+Our profiling traces are publicly available at \href{https://huggingface.co/datasets/core12345/MoE_expert_selection_trace}{\nolinkurl{https://huggingface.co/datasets/core12345/MoE_expert_selection_trace}}.